The Real Cost of NetSuite Nobody Publishes

 Your NetSuite license quote is accurate.
 It is also almost irrelevant.

-The license line — $30,000 to $50,000 per year at the base — represents 15 to 20 percent of what a mid-market company actually pays to run NetSuite.
-The rest lives across five cost categories that no one consolidates for you: the Alliance Partner retainer, SuiteApps, BI and ETL tooling, and the internal admin headcount required to hold it all together.
+The license line ($30,000–$50,000 per year at the base) is 6 to 12 percent of what a mid-market company actually pays to run NetSuite — one tenth of it at the $429,000 midpoint.
+The rest lives across four further cost categories that no one consolidates for you: the Alliance Partner retainer, SuiteApps, BI and ETL tooling, and the internal admin headcount required to hold it all together.

 This article builds the number.
 All five layers.
 A 5-year model.
 A direct comparison to an alternative.
-No Alliance Partner has shown you this spreadsheet, and the reason for that is structural — not personal.
+Nobody has handed you this spreadsheet, and the reason is structural: no single vendor in the stack is contracted to produce it.

 If you are a CFO or Controller at a $30M–$300M company on NetSuite, this is the full netsuite total cost of ownership no vendor publishes.